Admissions & Application Information

 - For students entering from a foreign university, evidence of English proficiency (i.e., Test of English as a Foreign Language) and financial resources.

 In order for your application to be considered for admission, all application materials, including recommendation forms and official GRE scores, must be sent to the WSU Graduate School.
-Priority application deadlines are January 10 for fall admission and July 1 for spring admission.
-Applications are accepted and considered after our priority deadlines, on a space available basis.
+Application deadlines are January 10 for fall admission and July 1 for spring admission.
 (Please note: the Ph.D. program does not allow spring admission, so applicants must submit their materials by February 1 to be considered for admission the following fall).
 Please do not hesitate to contact us if you have any further questions.
 We consider an application only after all of the relevant information is on hand.

 A complete file contains